JimDesu/basis-lang/spec.md

 **Scope-local declarations.** A slot introduced with `#` inside a scope block is local to that scope: visible only within the body, gone at the dedent.
 Names from enclosing scopes remain visible and usable inside the block; only new `#`-introductions are confined.

 **Shadowing.** A `.scope` block is an ordinary nested scope, so a scope-local introduction may shadow a name visible from an enclosing scope, exactly as a block-marker body may.
-The same-scope rule of &sect;6.3 governs collisions *within* a single scope &mdash; `x` and `'x` may not coexist in one scope &mdash; but does not reach across the scope boundary; cross-scope shadowing is admitted (Appendix G.10).
+Name collisions *within* a single scope are forbidden (a name is bound at most once per scope, Appendix G.3), but that does not reach across the scope boundary; cross-scope shadowing is admitted (Appendix G.10).
 Inside the block a use resolves to the scope-local binding; the enclosing binding it hides is reachable again past the dedent.

 **Storage reclamation at scope end.** A scope-local value's lifetime ends at the scope's close, and the variable-size storage drawn from the frame-bound region (&sect;7.20) for it may be reclaimed there rather than at frame retirement &mdash; a `.scope` carves a nested sub-region out of the frame's region that an implementation may reclaim when the scope closes.
 The early reclamation is guaranteed wherever deferring it would be observable: a scope inside a loop has each iteration's scope-local storage reclaimed at that iteration's scope end, so the loop does not accumulate the storage of every pass.